Fact checked by Jonathan Eilenberg, CPE

 Disclaimer: Of course, as nobody has a blueprint, this language serves only as a baseline framework to help contextualize your silhouette.

 Ectomorph body types are long and lean with an average distribution of weight.
-These body types tend to require more waist and lower back support to promote healthy circulation.
+These body types tend to require more waist and lower back support to promote healthy spinal alignment.

 If this sounds like the case for you, consider mattresses with mattress material that prioritizes the natural curves of your spine or softer models that don’t place too much-localized pressure on these areas.